TampliteSK/Dragonrose_Cpp/README.md

 ## Bugs to fix:
 - Illegal PV moves
-- Occasional disconnects on OB in perpetual checks positions
+- Occasional disconnects on OB in perpetual checks positions on specific machines